dinolupo/dinolupo.github.io/_posts/2015-05-16-personalized-centos7-vagrant-osx.md

 ### Install Guest Tools

-- Host-D to mount Guest Tools CD rom (if centos iso is mounted, a screen like the following appears and you have to select force unmount)
+- Host-D to mount Guest Tools CD-ROM (if centos iso is mounted, a screen like the following appears and you have to select force unmount)
 ![VirtualBox Accept]({{site.baseurl}}/assets/images/2015-05-16-SS3.png)

 yum install gcc make